tam-alt/pp-16-12-task-01-/README.md

   - Charlie scored the lowest marks (76).
   - Alice and Tamanna scored in between, with Alice slightly higher than Tamanna.

+### Conclusion

+The **Student Marks and Grades Management System** provides a comprehensive solution for managing student records, calculating grades, and analyzing class performance.
+It allows for easy addition, updating, and deletion of student data while calculating grades based on predefined criteria.
+The system includes features for performance analysis, such as average marks per subject, identification of top and lowest scorers, and the calculation of pass percentages.

+The visualizations offer a clear representation of class performance through bar charts, pie charts, and line graphs, helping educators and administrators to quickly assess the academic standing of students.
+The program also allows users to search, filter, and validate student data, ensuring efficient record management.

+Overall, this system streamlines the management of student data and provides valuable insights into both individual and class-wide performance, making it a useful tool for educational settings.